Lagos governor revalidates APC membership - TODAY

-Lagos State Governor Babajide Sanwo-Olu on Tuesday revalidated his membership of the All Progressives Congress (APC).
+Lagos State Governor, Mr Babajide Sanwo-Olu, on Tuesday revalidated his membership of the All Progressives Congress (APC).

 The revalidation and registration exercise was done at his ward (Ward E3) also known as ”Premier Ward” at St. Stephen School Compound, Adeniji Adele, Lagos Island axis of the state.